-Public meetings will be held to assist I&APs to comment on the Draft Scoping Report and to raise additional issues that may be considered necessary.
-The contents of the report will be presented verbally during the meetings.
-Each meeting will also have a visual component to stimulate small-group discussions with members of the EIA team in the language of choice of I&APs.
+Public meetings (12 October 2007 in Tzaneen and 13 October 2007 in Nwamitwa) were held to assist I&APs to comment on the Draft Scoping Report and to raise additional issues that may be considered necessary.
+The content of the report was presented verbally during the meetings.
+Each meeting also had a visual component to stimulate small-group discussions with members of the EIA team in the language of choice of I&APs.
 Table 7.8 lists these meetings, their times and venues.

-Consolidated proceedings of the three meetings will be distributed to everyone who attended with a request to verify that their contributions were recorded correctly.
-Any new issues that are raised will be captured in the Final Scoping Report.
+Consolidated proceedings of the two meetings will be distributed to everyone who attended with a request to verify that their contributions were recorded correctly.
+A copy of the minutes is attached to this report as part of Appendix D.